 Monmouth pain carries an exceptionally pure line of CBD products with 0.0% THC.
 We would be happy to answer any additional questions you have about CBD products.

 Currently, due to the Covid-19 social distancing initiative, we are also offering curbside pickup for all of our CBD products.
+Check or Cash only.
+Credit cards not accepted.

 - Donvito, G. et al. The Endogenous Cannabinoid System: A Budding Source of Targets for Treating Inflammatory and Neuropathic Pain.
 Neuropsychopharmacology Reviews 2018; 43, 52-79